lexurco/manpager.org_aa/README.txt

 A: Most services are at alearx.org.

    There is a mail server running.
 I publish news via finger (but also http and gopher).
-I publish some files to the ftp server (but also http and gopher).
+I publish some files to ftp and rsync (but also http and gopher).
 The http and gopher sites are almost identical.
-You can clone my git repositories via anongit (see the /git/ directory on www or gopher site).
+You can clone my git repositories via anongit (see the git/ directory on www or gopher site).

    I also maintain a boring site with a blog and a resume at pro.alearx.org.